Looking for a change of scenery?

 If you love the great outdoors, then there is a lot to love in Tennessee.
 The Tennessee River and mountains are nearby for hiking, rock climbing, and kayaking.
 Downtown Chattanooga also offers lots of things to do, including a thriving arts scene, restaurants and shopping, and family-friendly attractions like the Tennessee Aquarium and the River Pier.

 7. Hamilton, Ohio

 Hamilton, Ohio is smart to recognize that student loans are undercutting growth for college graduates.
 That’s why they offer resident incentives of up to $10,000 to college grads to relocate.

 The money is paid out incrementally over the year.
 The goal is to help you pay down those debts while discovering a great and affordable place to live.
 But there are eligibility requirements.
 Among several qualifications, those applying for the Talent Attraction program must have graduated within the past seven years from a STEAM program (one focused on science, technology, engineering, the arts, or mathematics).

 Moving to Hamilton, Ohio

 Lots of family-friendly activities along with affordability make Hamilton a great place to work and play.
-Low cost of living, especially with the relocation incentives, make buying a new home a real possibility.
+The low cost of living, especially with the relocation incentives, makes buying a new home a real possibility.
 The quaint city is also known for many festivals and recreational events.